 OMWD’s David C. McCollom Water Treatment Plant allows for local treatment of raw water, which is less expensive than purchasing water treated elsewhere.
 OMWD customers receive water treated primarily at the DCMWTP, but may occasionally be served water treated at MWD’s Robert A. Skinner Treatment Plant and SDCWA’s Claude “Bud” Lewis Desalination Plant or its Twin Oaks Valley Water Treatment Plant.

 To learn more about the quality of your drinking water, please view our Consumer Confidence Report as well as our lead and copper, fluoride, and backflow pages.
 To protect water quality in its potable water system, OMWD enforces rules and regulations in accordance with all state and federal standards.

 Water is considered hard when it contains high concentrations of calcium and magnesium.
 Though the presence of these minerals may make lathering with soap difficult or leave spots on dishes, hard water is safe to drink.
 These minerals can be reduced using softeners, although the reduction of these minerals does not provide any health benefits.

 OMWD’s potable water is imported from Northern California and the Colorado River.
 Due to the long distances of travel before this water reaches your tap, evaporative losses increase the hardness of the water.
 As a result, the water delivered by OMWD is considered to be quite hard.
-Our hardness values run about 250 PPM (parts per million) which is equivalent to approximately 15 GPG (grains per gallon).
+Our hardness values run up to about 250 PPM (parts per million) which is equivalent to approximately 15 GPG (grains per gallon).
 If you are setting up a dishwasher, water softener, or other appliance requiring you to indicate the hardness/softness of your water, these are the values you should use.

 Salt-based water softeners usually regenerate softeners at night and discharge a brine waste to the sewer during this process.
 There are many local sewer agencies that prohibit the discharge of these brine wastes into the sewer.
 Contact your local sewer agency for details.
 There are companies that provide softening services that regenerate the softening agents off-site.
 These services involve replacing canisters of softening agents on a regular basis.
 This sort of softening system is generally in compliance with local sewer regulations and is recommended over a brine system.